 Infosys Science Foundation (ISF) today announced the winners of the Infosys Prize 2017, across six fields: Engineering and Computer Science, Humanities, Life Sciences, Mathematical Sciences, Physical Sciences and Social Sciences.
 Now in its ninth year, the Infosys Prize continues to honour and recognize some of the best researchers and scientists of our time.
 Among the winners are a neuroscientist using computers to map the human brain, a computer scientist studying biological systems and a chemist trying to make DNA machines to study living cells.
 The prize for each category consists of a purse of Rs.
 65 lakh, a 22-karat gold medallion and a citation certificate.

-The winners were shortlisted from over 250 nominations by an esteemed and erudite jury panel, comprising of renowned scientists and professors.
+The winners were shortlisted from over 236 nominations by a scholarly jury panel, comprising renowned scientists and professors.
 The jury chairs of the six categories are:

 Prof. Amartya Sen (Harvard University) for Humanities;

 Dr. Inder Verma (Salk Institute of Biological Sciences) for Life Sciences;

 Prof. Srinivasa S. R. Varadhan (New York University) for Mathematical Sciences;

 Prof. Shrinivas Kulkarni (California Institute of Technology) for Physical Sciences; and